scottopell/cs190lab5/README.md

   mkdir ~/cs190lab5_$USER
   ```

-2. `cd` into the directory created above
-3. `init`ialize a new git repository.
+2. You will then `cd` into the directory created above and `init`ialize a new git repository.

-4. Download this template file [`LabTemplate.java`](./LabTemplate.java) into the repository you just created
+3. Download this template file [`LabTemplate.java`](./LabTemplate.java) into the repository you just created

   ```bash
   wget -O ~/cs190lab5_$USER/LabTemplate.java https://github.com/scottopell/cs190lab5/raw/master/LabTemplate.java
   ```

-5. `add` LabTemplate.java to the repo
+4. `add` this file to the repo, and `commit` it.
-6. `commit` LabTemplate.java

   > ####Hint: